Original airdate: 11/30/2005

 The boys are enjoying a day at Denver Sea Park, especially the performance of Jambu the orca.
-Kyle lingers behind after the show ends and is amazed to hear Jambu talk to him, unaware that it is simply Brian and Mike, the announcers for Jambu's show, playing a prank.
-He fetches Stan, Cartman, and Kenny, and the announcers decide to go one better by having "Jambu" say that he is really Willzy-x, a zypod from the Moon, whose greatest wish is to return home to his wife and three children.
+Kyle lingers behind after the show ends and is amazed to hear Jambu talk to him, unaware that it's simply Brian and Mike, the announcers for Jambu's show, playing a prank.
+He fetches Stan, Cartman and Kenny, and the announcers decide to go one better by having "Jambu" say that he is really Willzy-x, a zypod from the Moon, whose greatest wish is to return home to his wife and three children.

 The boys become determined to get "Willzy-x" back to his home, and they recruit the aid of the other boys in their class to steal the whale from his tank under cover of night, planning to hide him in Clyde's family's above ground pool until they can secure a contract for his return voyage with the Russian space programme.
-However, they balk at the hefty price tag (and succeed in convincing Vladimir Putin that they are prank callers), and run into similar problems with the German, Japanese, and Chinese space programmes.
-Fortunately, Stan and Craig are quoted a price of just $200 by the Mexican space programme, and they send word back to Kyle.
+However, they balk at the hefty price tag (and succeed in convincing Vladimir Putin that they are prank callers), and run into similar problems with the German, Japanese and Chinese space programmes.
+Fortunately, Stan and Craig are quoted a price of just $200 by the Mexican space programme, and they report back to Kyle.

 Meanwhile, Brian and Mike, not willing to admit their prank to their superiors for fear of losing their jobs, decide to track down the stolen whale themselves.
 The boys' exploits have also attracted the vocal support of the ALF (Animal Liberation Front).
 Brian and Mike catch up with the truck carrying the whale, only for two motorcycle cops to catch up with them, followed by the ALF.
 A gunfight ensues that leaves the motorcycle cops and Mike dead, the truck driver fleeing for his life, and the truck now being driven by the ALF leader.
 They ram a roadblock at the border, and arrive in Tijuana just as the final preparations are being made for launch.
 Kyle bids a tearful farewell to "Willzy-x" before he and the other boys release him into the sea just as the police and Denver Sea Park administrators arrive.
 The ALF leader, unaware of the boys' true intentions, delivers a speech about the importance of returning sea mammals to their natural habitat... only to be shocked into silence as the rocket blasts off, carrying the whale in a net.